A man who doused two police officers in petrol before setting one of them on fire in Newquay has been jailed for ten-and-a-half years.

 Within minutes several police officers from Newquay Police station, including an off-duty PC, arrived at the scene.

-dangers and challenges the police face on a daily basis, despite this force area being one of the safest places to live.
+“This incident reflects the dangers and challenges the police face on a daily basis, despite this force area being one of the safest places to live.

 “It also accurately shows how we and our partners can work so well together, regardless of how bad things are, in order to do the right thing.